geins-io/ralph-module-gtm/README.md

 - `page_data` - A page has been loaded
 - `add_to_wishlist` - A product has been added to the wishlist

+## Cookies

+The following cookies are set by this module:

+- `ralph-gtm-user` - This is a HttpOnly cookie with a random value (guid) plus a UNIX timestamp that is used to identify the user.
+It is set to expire in 2 years.

 ## Note

 Since this module is based on the `[@nuxtjs/gtm](https://github.com/nuxt-community/gtm-module)` module, it will conflict with it.

 If you are already using the `@nuxtjs/gtm` module, you should uninstall it and use this module instead, which will include the `@nuxtjs/gtm` module as a dependency.
 If you are using the internal GTM events of Ralph, you should disable them by setting `useExternalGtm` to true in the `publicRuntimeConfig` of you nuxt.config.js file.

 [npm]: https://img.shields.io/npm/v/@geins/ralph-module-gtm
 [npm-url]: https://www.npmjs.com/package/@geins/ralph-module-gtm